 When you’re beginning the home-buying process, figuring out what you need to get your mortgage loan can seem complicated.
 You may even be tempted to find your dream home first before you apply for a mortgage.
 However, going through the pre-qualification and pre-approval processes at the start of your search can make the entire experience go more smoothly.

-When you start looking into mortgage information, you’ll probably notice references to two specific types of letters: pre-qualification and pre-approval.
+You’ll notice references to two specific types of letters: pre-qualification and pre-approval.
 While these terms sound similar, they mean different things.

 What a Pre-Qualification Letter Means